XVIII - The Moon

 The whole bough crackles and springs away at her touch, screaming and spouting fire; a noise like thunder or cannon fills all the air.
 Every rose in the garden turns and spits flame at where she stands.
 But her face and her hands are not blistered with the heat.
 Not even first-degree burns, like when she's red as a lobster thermidor from being too long in the sun in the middle of the day.

 Straddling her broomstick, she has seized on a rose, and tugged, but the strong fibres held.
-Then, she locks herself to her mount with her legs, holding the vorpal blade in her left hand and keeping the right hand free, beseeching it to break free.
-And giving but one plunge, the Rose comes away into Auranna's hand, panting and a prisoner.
+Then, she locks herself to her mount with her legs, holding the scabbard of the vorpal blade sheathed at her right thigh and keeping the left hand locked around the thorny, red-hot stem, beseeching it to break free.
+And, giving but one plunge, the Rose comes away into Auranna's hand, panting and a prisoner.
 All blushing it grows and radiant, with a soft inner glow, and an odour of incomparable sweetness.
 It seems to see a heart beating before her.

 But is it her friend's heart... or her own?What matters is the quibble.
 No man could pick the Burning Rose, which meant that any maiden was free to pick it.
 Like Portia and Éowyn, subverting the binary of phallic ones and yonic zeroes.